ThoberDetofeno/Pepper-Mining/README.md

 ## Are you discovering Process Mining?
 <br>I recommend accessing the contents of https://www.processmining.org/ and follow <b>Prof.dr.ir.
 Wil van der Aalst </b> on social media.
 <br>The Process Mining Handbook is amazing, you can reading in https://link.springer.com/book/10.1007/978-3-031-08848-3.
-<br>See also PM4PY, it is another open source Process Mining platform.
+<br>See also <a href="https://pm4py.fit.fraunhofer.de/">PM4PY</a>, it is another open source Process Mining platform.

 Enjoy #processmining!